yellowberryHN/redive/docs/guide.md

 ## Part 1: BIOS Configuration, Installing Windows

+### Initial Setup

+Before we continue, you should grab your external monitor, ensure it's in a landscape position, and plug it into the graphics card.
+You should also ensure that your USB hub is connected, with your keyboard and mouse ready.
+You should also plug in your USB drive with **Windows 10 Enterprise LTSB 2016 x64** to the hub.

+***It is very important that you have the monitor plugged in before booting the system, or it will not be recognized.***

+You'll want to also plug your cab back into power.

 ### BIOS Configuration

-At this point, you should grab your external monitor, ensure it's in a landscape position, and plug it into the DVI port on the graphics card.
-> NOTE: None of the other ports worked on my card, but they may work for you.
-Using DVI guarantees it will work.
+> NOTE:
+> This step can be skipped if you do not plan on booting into USB drives after setting up your new drive.
+This is simply
+> a "nice to have" and not required for things to work properly.
+>
+> **If you choose to skip this, simply flip the power switch on and continue.**

-You will now want to connect your USB hub to one of the available USB ports and connect the keyboard, mouse, and USB drive with Windows 10 Enterprise LTSB 2016 x64 to the hub.
-From here, plug the cab back into power, grab the keyboard, flip the main power switch located the inside of the cab (not the ALLS one, ensure that always stays on), and spam the <kbd>Del</kbd> key until you are prompted for the BIOS password, which is `iG4k8yDa`.
+From here, grab the keyboard, flip the main power switch located the inside of the cab (not the ALLS one, ensure that always stays on), and spam the <kbd>Del</kbd> key until you are prompted for the BIOS password, which is `iG4k8yDa`.

 Once you have access to the BIOS, you'll want to head into the `Boot` section and change the first boot device to `USB Hard Drive` (the other USB ones didn't work for me) and the second boot device to the Hard Drive,